 Ellington auditions current 8th and 9th graders.
 Non-residents may apply, but if you attend as a non-resident you must pay tuition to DCPS.

 Admissions Update March 26th: All Round 1 admissions decisions for all DCPS and most DC public charter high schools will be available at www.myschooldc.org on March 31.

 Round 2 applications may be submitted at www.myschooldc.org until May 15.
 Round 2 applicants will be considered for auditions on a space-available basis, so get your applications in as soon as possible.
 If you are just applying now, then please:

 - Read all about our admissions process below, so you’re familiar with the various steps.

-- Fill out the online application no later than February 3: www.myschooldc.org
+- For Round 2 applicants, fill out the online application as soon as possible but no later than May 15: www.myschooldc.org

 - Prepare for auditions – see what you will need to do and how to be ready: http://www.ellingtonschool.

 Ready to Apply to Ellington?
 Let’s get Started!